-Escargot is still an unknown dish to many, but those who have tasted it understand what a delicacy the Helix pomatia snail can be when prepared professionally and served with a rich, butter sauce.
+Escargot is an unknown dish to many.
+But those who have tasted this French delicacy understand how delicious the Helix pomatia snail can be when prepared professionally.
 But what does escargot taste like?

-Escargot’s taste and texture resemble those of clams.
-Snails are often said to taste like fish or chicken, with an earthiness reminiscent of mushrooms.
-For the most part, however, the snail takes on the flavor of the butter or sauce with which it is cooked.
+Escargot’s texture resembles those of clams and are often said to taste like fish or chicken, with an earthiness reminiscent of mushrooms.
+However, the snails tend to take on the flavor of the escargot sauce with which it is cooked.

 With 16,000 tonnes of snails (about 480 million) eaten annually in France alone, the dish of escargot isn’t a passing fancy.
 In this article, we’ll talk about what escargot tastes like, why and how people eat snails, how it’s prepared, and whether or not escargot is good for you.